-As for the remaining CoEF grants, Alliance for Downtown New York has expended \$1,337,647 of the awarded \$1,500,000.
-During this past quarter, no payments were made and no requests for reimbursement were received.
-The remaining \$162,000 is expected to be used for the de-installation of the final temporary art installation project.
+As for the remaining CoEF grants, Alliance for Downtown New York has expended \$1,372,394 of the awarded \$1,500,000.
+During this past quarter, no requests for reimbursement were received.
+The remaining \$137,000 is expected to be used for the de-installation of the final temporary art installation project.
 Due to private, adjacent construction, the de-installation has been delayed.
 It is still expected that the project will be completed in 2015 but we do not expect the final reimbursement requests to be submitted until the first quarter of 2016.